-According to the New York State Department of Motor Vehicles, fatal motorcycle crashes in New York have increased by nearly 52 percent since 2019.
-Early preliminary reports from the Institute for Traffic Safety Management & Research state that over 3,200 motorcycle accidents occurred in 2023, of which nearly 150 resulted in fatalities.
-Unlike automobiles, motorcycles offer much less protection.
-Riders are at greater risk of serious injury if they are involved in an accident with larger vehicles, inclement weather, or driving on poor road conditions.
+The New York State Department of Motor Vehicles reported an increase by nearly 52% percent of fatal motorcycle crashes since 2019.
+Early preliminary reports in 2023 from the Institute for Traffic Safety Management & Research show over 3,200 motorcycle accidents of which nearly 150 resulted in fatalities

 New York State follows what is known as “no-fault insurance” law (sometimes referred to as “personal injury protection insurance” or “PIP”) .
 That means regardless of who was at fault for the accident, your medical expenses and lost wages will be covered by the insurance company if the laws have been followed correctly.